-During morning drop-off and afternoon pick-up, there are crosswalk monitors who will direct vehicular traffic in and out of the parking lot and direct pedestrian traffic at designated crosswalks.
+During morning drop-off and afternoon pick-up, crosswalk monitors will direct vehicular traffic in and out of the parking lot and direct pedestrian traffic at designated crosswalks.
 Drivers and pedestrians are to obey the directions of the crosswalk monitor at all times.
 When walking your child to and from the parking lot, you must use the crosswalks and obey the direction of the crosswalk monitor.
 This ensures that you get to your destination safely.
 There are traffic cone patterns and signage to direct you to designated drop-off locations.